logux/docs/1-architecture/2-practice.md

 ## Connecting

-Logux client keeps only one Web Socket connection even if the user opens an application in multiple browser’s tabs.
+Logux client keeps only one WebSocket connection even if the user opens an application in multiple browser’s tabs.
 Logux clients in different **elect one leader** to keep the connection.
 If the user closes the leader tab, other tabs will re-elect a leader.

-When Logux client opens Web Socket connection, it sends a user ID and user token to the server.
+When Logux client opens WebSocket connection, it sends a user ID and user token to the server.

 Logux server is written in JS.
 There are two ways to use it: